Acoustic Vocal Pedagogy Workshop and Online Course 2025

 In Person Workshop

-Housing: Six nights of single occupancy dorm housing estimated at $395 total (includes linens and shared bathrooms).
+• Six nights of single occupancy dorm housing

 Online Course